Dental Inlays & Onlays in New York City

 Teeth are made of the hardest material found in the human body, surpassing even the strongest of bones.
 While they can withstand and exert enormous force, teeth are susceptible to certain types of damage.
 Teeth can fracture or break, but their structural integrity is most commonly affected by decay.
-A sticky substance called plaque and the bacteria in the mouth found in this biofilm are fueled by sugars in everyday foods.
+A sticky substance called plaque, and the bacteria in the mouth found in this biofilm, are fueled by sugars in everyday foods.
 Acid is created as a byproduct of the bacteria’s feeding process, which wears away the teeth layer by layer.
 Once teeth are damaged, fillings are typically the first line of defense against future damage, offering immediate repair.
-In some cases, different type of restorations – Dental inlays and onlays, are indicated for larger areas of decay.
+In some cases, different types of restorations, dental inlays and onlays, are indicated for larger areas of decay.

 Similar to inlays, dental onlays cover a greater area of the tooth and provide a more extensive restoration.
 Also called a partial crown, onlays are intended to replace one or more cusp tip.
 An onlay can also be bonded to the entire top side of the tooth, called the biting surface.